-Lack of opportunity for personal growth or career development is the number-one reason that employees leave a company.
+Lack of opportunity for personal growth or career development is the number one reason that employees leave a company.
 So what’s it like in your organization?
+Have you implemented growth into your employee retention strategies?
 Do your employees grow or go?
 According to a survey by Glassdoor and Harris Interactive, more applicants—52 percent—wanted to hear about growth opportunities when interviewing for a job than about any other perk.
 The same survey also found that one-third of employees left a job because of—wait for it—lack of career growth—than for any other reason.
 Only 8 percent left because of their managers.105

-When professional growth opportunities are absent in an organization, you get stagnation, boredom, and finally attrition.
+When professional growth opportunities are absent in a retention strategy, you get stagnation, boredom, and finally attrition.
 People work on autopilot.
 They aren’t present; their minds are not on their work.
 Errors happen.
 Quality drops.
 Indifference sets in.
 Work becomes routine.
 It may still get done—how many times have you driven a familiar route mindlessly, only to end up safely at your destination with no memory of getting there?—but nothing new happens.
 Innovation grinds to a halt.

 We analyzed survey results from over twenty thousand employees who had left a large biomedical company and its subsidiaries during a period of five years.
 We compared attrition numbers with engagement scores, and the results were intriguing.
 Typically, employees enjoyed a high level of growth during the first six months of employment.
 However, at the nine-month mark, these companies experienced much higher than average levels of attrition, and engagement levels plummeted.
 What was happening?